Milotrince/ee120-site-test/policies.md

 All official course communication will be through Ed and bCourses.
 We will also maintain the course website for your convenience.

 You may contact the staff at **[ee120-fa23-admin@lists.berkeley.edu](mailto:ee120-fa23-admin@lists.berkeley.edu)**.
-This reaches all TAs, including Professor Ramchandran.
+This reaches both head TAs and Professor Ramchandran.

 ## Gradescope